mdriscollic/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 -  **Resource (EUREKA)**.
 An operation that can be performed in a FOLIO application.
 - **User role**.
 See **Authorization role** above.

-## Capabilties and Capability Sets
+## Capabilities and Capability Sets

 The Eureka platform, adopted in the Sunflower release, replaces permission sets with **Capabilities** and **Capability sets** for role-based management of user accounts. **Permission** names in the Okapi platform (pre-Sunflower release) differ from **Capabilities** in the Eureka platform.